Joe Mansueto: Philanthropy

 In May 2008, it was reported that Mansueto and his wife Rika pledged $25 million to the expansion of the Joseph Regenstein Library at the University of Chicago.
 The new wing, called the Joe and Rika Mansueto Library and designed by Chicago-based architect Helmut Jahn, was completed in May 2011.

 As of December 2010, Mansueto was the only Chicagoan on the list of American billionaires pledging to give away half of their wealth, as part of The Giving Pledge started by Warren Buffett.

 In the spring of 2016, Mansueto and his wife Rika announced a donation of $35 million to found the Mansueto Institute for Urban Innovation, a part of the University of Chicago committed to advancing urban science through interdisciplinary scholarship.

+In April 2026, they announced a donation of $50 million to fund multidisciplinary AI and machine learning research at the University of Chicago.
+This donation is planned to inspire further fundraising through matching and fund the recruitment of 20 additional faculty in AI research.

 Personal life

 In 1998, Mansueto married Japanese-American Rika Yoshida, a Morningstar analyst.
-They have three children, Jenna, Daniel, and Johnny, and live in a home in Lincoln Park, Chicago that cost an estimated $22 million to build.
+They have three children, and live in a home in Lincoln Park, Chicago that cost an estimated $22 million to build.

 Mansueto's younger brother John died in 2003 of West Nile virus.